 The Western Australian Freedom of Information Act 1992 applicants the right to apply for access to documents held by the Shire of Nannup.
 The Shire of Nannup's Freedom of Information Statement was prepared in accordance with the Freedom of Information Act 1992, and associated guidelines.
-To read the FOI Statement and further information regarding Freedom of Information please see our website here-en/base-see applicants the right to apply for access to documents held by the Shire of Nannup's Freedom of Information Statement was prepared in accordance with the Freedom of Information Act 1992, and associated guidelines.
-To read the FOI Statement and further information regarding Freedom of Information please see our website here-en/base-see access to apply the Shire of Nannup's Freedom of Information Statement was prepared in accordance with the Freedom of Information Act 1992, and associated guidelines.
+To read the FOI Statement and further information regarding Freedom of Information please see our website here.